Sustainable construction

 Developing our own projects

 In 2022, Implenia Real Estate analysed its entire portfolio of more than 40 development projects in Switzerland and calculated its CO2 footprint.
 The analysis was carried out on the basis of the SIA energy efficiency path (date sheet 2040).
 With one exception, all the buildings are new-builds, and half of them are wooden or wood-hybrid constructions.
-There was a particular focus on the use of non-renewable energies and on CO2 emissions.
+There was a focus on using non-renewable energies and on CO2 emissions.
 SIA 2040 covers three areas – construction, operation and mobility – taking into account the entire life cycle of a property from its creation to its use, including possible replacement investments during operation, and right through to the end of its life.

-Extensive analysis showed that the planned office buildings in the portfolio would on average meet the SIA 2040 target.
+The extensive analysis showed that the planned office buildings in the portfolio would on average meet the SIA 2040 target.
 Potential improvements have been identified in the residential buildings portfolio, particularly in terms of the actual structures.
 Optimisations have been initiated in specific projects in order to reduce greenhouse gas emissions.

 Implenia published a white paper on decarbonising buildings in 2023 in order to make the topic more understandable and accessible.
-This describes key strategies and levers, and also serves as a guide for building owners, managers and planners to drive the issue forward in their projects.
+This describes key strategies and levers, and also serves as a guide for building owners, managers and planners to drive the issue forward in their projects (read more).

 Implenia Real Estate: CO2 limit values for development buildings using the example of residential buildings (new buildings, Switzerland)